attidack/Code-Quiz/README.md

 This is the 4th week challenge for the U of U bootcamp. this code was created AFTER doing sever youtube tutorials on the same challenge.

-mockup was supposed to resemble this gif
+mockup was supposed to resemble this gif from the u of u bootcamp
 ![Screenshot](assets/images/mockup-demo.gif)

 ## License